phpmyadmin/phpmyadmin/docs/config.rst

     :type: string
     :default: ``''``

+    Sets a custom, descriptive label for the server which will be shown in multiple locations instead of the host name.
+    With auth_type cookie,
-    Only useful when using phpMyAdmin with multiple server entries.
-If set, this string will be displayed instead of the hostname in the pull-down menu on the main page.
-This can be useful if you want to show only certain databases on your system, for example.
-For HTTP auth, all non-US-ASCII characters will be stripped.
+    this string will be displayed instead of the hostname in the pull-down menu on the main page.
+    For HTTP
+    auth, all non-US-ASCII characters will be stripped.

 .. config:option:: $cfg['Servers'][$i]['extension']